Harriet Dyer: Personal life

 In August 2017, Dyer was reported to be dating No Activity co-star Patrick Brammall.
-In March 2021, Dyer and Brammell married after being engaged for five days.
+In March 2021, Dyer and Brammall married after being engaged for five days.
 The couple adopted their first child, a newborn daughter, in September 2021.
+In 2022 the couple developed, wrote and starred in the comedy series Colin from Accounts.
+The couple announced the birth of their second daughter in February 2025.